niemiville/city-bike-app/README.md

 ## Implemented features

 All the recommended features plus pagination for journey and station view.
-No tests are done.
+No tests have been done.

 ## Chosen technologies